N3m0n10/N3m0n10/README.md

 ## Hi there 👋

-  *Control and Automation Engineering student!*
+  *Automation and Control Engineering student!*

 <!--